Professor, Biochemistry and Molecular Biology, and Eppley Institute, Vice Chair for Academics

 - The nature of the dimer interaction in the high-affinity binding of Man-6-P ligands to the IGF-II/Man-6-P receptor.

 - The effects of specific mutations of the ligand-binding regions on the ability of the IGF-II/Man6-P receptor to inhibit growth of cells and tumor development.

-- The role of the IGF-II/Man-6-P receptor in the growth of prostate cancer cells.
+- The role of the IGF-II/Man-6-P receptor in the growth of prostate and pancreatic cancer cells.